 Fishing chart mode includes menu items related to fishing and navigation.
-The following options are available from the main menu:

-- [Find ship] The find ship icon will be available in the main menu and as an onscreen icon anytime that your vessel is not centered in the chart app. - [Mode] Chart app mode can be changed at any time by selecting a mode.
-For details of available chart modes refer to: p.235 - Chart modes
+• [Find ship] - The find ship icon will be available in the main menu and as an onscreen icon anytime that your vessel is not centered in the chart app.

+Chart app - Fishing chart mode

-- [Go] Provides options to start active navigation. - [New] Provides options to create new waypoints, routes, tracks and search patterns. - [Waypoints, routes, track] Opens the [My data] menu to allow access to waypoints, routes and tracks lists.
-For details refer to: p.129 - My data - [Targets] Provides access to target tracking options.
-For details refer to: p.271 Target tracking - [Fishing intel] Provides access to SiriusXM fish mapping options.
-For details refer to: p.306 - Fishing intel menu - [Settings] Provides access the chart app settings menu.
-For details refer to: p.307 - Fishing chart mode settings menus
+- [Mode] Chart app mode can be changed at any time by selecting a mode.
+For details of available chart modes refer to: p.241 - Chart modes - [Go] Provides options to start active navigation. - [New] Provides options to create new waypoints, routes, tracks and search patterns. - [Waypoints, routes, track] Opens the [My data] menu to allow access to waypoints, routes and tracks lists.
+For details refer to: p.134 - My data - [Targets] Provides access to target tracking options.
+For details refer to: p.277 - Target tracking - [Fishing intel] Provides access to SiriusXM fish mapping options.
+For details refer to: p.313 - Fishing intel menu - [Settings] Provides access the chart app settings menu.
+For details refer to: p.314 - Fishing chart mode settings menus